isaacnmm/pestpolicy-hugo2XX/content/posts/does-wd-40-remove-paint/index.md

 ###  3. HydroSilex Rewind

 HydroSilex is a portable paint remover that features a classic design and simple trigger, which allows precise application.
-The solvent integrates super
-- active agents that work instantly upon application without affecting the surface under paint removal.
+The solvent integrates super-active agents that work instantly upon application without affecting the surface under paint removal.
 Besides, this product removes grease, wax, and stain on surfaces excellently.
 HydroSilex comes with a sturdy can design that is refillable.

 More so, this solvent has deep penetrant action that works for think paint layer or grease.

-The compound features active ingredients such as petroleum
-- based paraffin, aliphatic hydrocarbon (which is similar to kerosene), carbon Dioxide, and aliphatic hydrocarbons that are formulated to break down the paint layer instantly upon application.
+The compound features active ingredients such as petroleum-based paraffin, aliphatic hydrocarbon (which is similar to kerosene), carbon Dioxide, and aliphatic hydrocarbons that are formulated to break down the paint layer instantly upon application.

 ###  4. Griot's Garage 10948

-Griots is a top
-- quality paint and rust removal that works perfectly for car bodies and other automobile parts.
+Griots is a top-quality paint and rust removal that works perfectly for car bodies and other automobile parts.
 The product features a unique chemic formulation that acts instantly upon application.
-Moreover, Griots is safe and acid
+Moreover, Griots is safe and acid-free (PH-balanced).
-- free (PH
-- balanced).
 It can be used on the following surfaces painted walls, car rims, glass, chrome, laminated paper, and Stainless Steel trim.

 Notably, Griot features a classic spray trigger and fine precision nozzle that allow point application.